microsoft/powerbi-azure-pipelines-extensions/README.md

  .\build.ps1
 `

-after building for the first time, you can use the following to skip installing powrshell modules and reduce build time
+after building for the first time, you can use the following command to skip installing powrshell modules and reduce build time:

 `
  .\build.ps1 -SkipModules